giacomomarchioro/PyEnergyDiagrams/README.md

 diagram = ED()
 diagram.add_level(0,'Separated Reactants')
 diagram.add_level(-5.4,'mlC1')
-diagram.add_level(-15.6,'mlC2','last',) #Using 'last' it will be together with the previous level diagram.add_level(28.5,'mTS1',color='g') diagram.add_level(-9.7,'mCARB1') diagram.add_level(-19.8,'mCARB2','last') diagram.add_level(20,'mCARBX','last')
+diagram.add_level(-15.6,'mlC2','last',) #Using 'last'  or 'l' it will be together with the previous level diagram.add_level(28.5,'mTS1',color='g') diagram.add_level(-9.7,'mCARB1') diagram.add_level(-19.8,'mCARB2','l') diagram.add_level(20,'mCARBX','last')
 ```
 Show the IDs (red numbers) for understanding how to link the levels: